Biz-Group/fabric-v1/PRD.md

   - Remove the `"consent"` modal step.
 Render the recording notice + content guidelines inline alongside the contributor name input.
 The single action button doubles as name-submit and consent-accept, dispatching to mic acquisition or file picker based on mode.

 - [x] **Task 8: Wire abandonment cleanup**
   - When the modal closes with a `submittedVoiceConversationId` in flight and `!speakerLabelsSubmitted`, fire `abandonVoiceRecording` (best-effort, fire-and-forget).
-Server gates on `status !== "done"`.
+Server gates on org ownership, row ownership/admin role, contributor-owned input mode, and `status !== "done"`.

 - [x] **Task 9: Update the admin conversations badge**
   - In `src/app/[org]/admin/conversations/page.tsx`, recognize `audioUpload` with its own label ("Audio Upload") and the `Upload` icon, alongside the existing AI Interview and Voice Recording badges.